Chun-Hao025/R-loop_gastruloid2025/README.md

 This repository contains the scripts used for the following study:

-# R-loops promote H2A.Z occupancy and proper differentiation in mouse embryonic stem cells
+# R-loops shape the H2A.Z landscape and promote balanced lineage allocation during differentiation

 Chun-Hao Chao1 and Thomas G. Fazzio1,2*